riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  in any group, including elliptic curves over finite fields and multiplicative groups of finite fields.

+Let p be the prime order of the group.

 All known generic attacks take advantage of the ring structure in the powers of the scalar k to reduce the cost of a generic search for k.
 The adversary queries the oracle at an element G to find k\*G, then queries the oracle at k\*G to find k\*(k\*G) = k^2\*G, then at k^2\*G to find k\*(k^2\*G) = k^3\*G, ad nauseam, until k^q\*G after q sequential queries.

-Let p be the prime order of the group.
+The adversary can then add these elements to give any linear combination of the k^i in a scalar multiple of G.
+In other words, the adversary can compute an implicit representation F(k)\*G of any polynomial F in k over F_p of degree up to q.
+Implicit representations can also be compared for equality, to detect collisions between scalar multiples of G.

 The baseline generic DLP attack on a prime-order group, with only knowledge of G and k\*G, and no static DH oracle, is Pollard's rho